Solid chemical waste is disposed via trash disposal or the Chemical Waste Program. Solids are never disposed down the drain or in storm drains.

 Solid chemical waste determined to be regulated hazardous waste must be disposed of via the Chemical Waste Program in accordance with hazardous waste disposal requirements.

-Solid chemical waste that is not regulated hazardous waste and not on the list for sanitary sewer drain disposal must be disposed of via the Chemical Waste Program.
+Solid chemical waste that is not on the list for sanitary sewer drain disposal must be disposed of via the Chemical Waste Program.
 These wastes should be:

 - packed in strong, sealable containers